It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 The Bottom Line

-Social interaction is complicated for everyone.
+Social interactions are complicated for everyone.
 If you have enough awkward or unsatisfactory encounters with a group, it can lead you to assume everyone hates you.
 But that isn’t always the case.